ngu/momap-testbed/nadag-app/README.md

 Install necessary languages and tools:

 - Java 21 and maven
-- npm and typescript compiler
+- pnpm and typescript compiler

 Export necessary variables, at least